 There were sufficient numbers of staff deployed to keep people safe and support the health and welfare needs of people.
-In addition to the registered manager there were two support staff on throughout the waking day.
-At night there were one waking staff and one sleeping in staff.
+In addition to the home manager there were designated staff for each flatlet within the home and staffing numbers varied according to the time of day.
+At night there were two waking staff for the home as a whole.

 Staff told us, and records confirmed that there was a robust recruitment procedure in place which included application with two references, criminal records checks, interview and probationary period.